Ye Olde Fantasy: Skills

 When a character is told to “train” a skill in a lifepath, they double the value of the corresponding skills.
 So as an example – if a character has a 9 CHA and is told to train deception, their Skill Value for Deception becomes 8.
 If they are told to train a skill multiple times due to an event or lifepath, they mark it and perform a Skill Development roll instead.

 A character can also receive instruction during downtime.
-I will make a post about Scholarly pursuits, but in the meantime, a shortened tl;dr version is that a character can spend a season under the tutelage of an instructor.
+I will post about Scholarly pursuits, but in the meantime, a shortened version is that a character can spend a season under the tutelage of an instructor.
 The instructor can charge upwards of 100 times the corresponding stat value that they have, and after the season, they must succeed at the skill in question to have correctly taught the character.
-If they succeed, the character has yet to be “trained” in the skill, then they adjust their skill value to be double the value in the table above.
-If the instructor fails, the character opens the skill at the value in the above table plus 1.
+If they succeed AND the character has yet to be “trained” in the skill, they adjust their skill value to double the value of the stat base as outlined in the table above.
+If they already have trained the skill, they add 1 to their skill.
+If the instructor fails, the character receives no adjustment.

 Skill Development